 Ballpark provides extensive time tracking, project management, invoicing, and other tools to facilitate fast payment and transparent financial access.

-Ballpark doesn’t require a specific accounting background to be used, making it accessible to nearly anyone, no matter their freelancing experience.
+Ballpark doesn’t require a specific accounting background, making it accessible to nearly anyone, no matter their freelancing experience.

 How much does it cost?